instill-ai/instill-core/README.md

 > **Note**
 > Code in the main branch tracks under-development progress towards the next release and may not work as expected.
 If you are looking for a stable alpha version, please use [latest release](https://github.com/instill-ai/vdp/releases).

+Please refer to the [guide](docs/development.md) for local development.

 ## Community support

 For general help using VDP, you can use one of these channels: